dinukakulatunga/SellNBye_RestWebService/README.md

 #Done by - W.W.S.R.M.Umindu Pasan - IT17090636

-#My part is in the "custCRUD" folder.
+#My part is in the "custCRUD" folder & the sql file is customers.sql.

 03---------------------------------------------------